Arrival at the airport, meeting with our driver. Transfer to your hotel, settling in, and rest.

 We arrive in the sum of Saikhan Ovoo.
 West Saikhan Ovoo, some mountains located along the Ongii River, are the perfect place to rest between Northwest of Mongolia and Gobi Desert.
 In the bends of the river, we can see the ruins of two monasteries, Barlim Monastery on the Northern bank, Khutagt Monastery on the Southern bank.

 Let's discover this site, best known as Ong lamasery, and the museum.
 In 1937, the Soviets almost completely destroyed the homes and monasteries where one thousand lamas were living.
-In 2002, some lamas came back and began to rebuilt the monastery, with few resources but much enthusiasm.
+In 2002, some lamas came back and began to rebuild the monastery, with few resources but much enthusiasm.

 Last day of track before reaching Great Gobi and its "Three Beauties", the three highest peaks of this part of the Gobi-Altai range : Baruun Saïhan, "the Western Beauty" ; Dund Saïhan, "the Middle Beauty" ; Züün Saïhan, "the Eastern Beauty", the highest (2846 metres, 1,77 miles).